Aashish792/Real-Time-Data-Distribution-System/README.md

    ```
    This will prompt you to enter messages that will be sent to the queue.

-4. **Run the Data Consumer**:
+4. **Run the Data Consumer with WebSocket Integration**:
    ```
-   python consumer.py
+   python consumer_with_websocket.py
    ```
-   The consumer will listen to the queue and print out any messages it receives.
-Optionally, it can forward these messages to connected WebSocket clients.
+   The consumer will listen to the queue and forward any messages it receives to the WebSocket server, which then broadcasts these messages to all connected clients.

 ## Scope